Shrux2k/IngreSafe/README.md

 ### Contributing

 We welcome contributions from the community to make Ingresafe even better.
-If you'd like to contribute, please review our [Contribution Guidelines](CONTRIBUTING.md).
+If you'd like to contribute, please review [Contribution Guidelines](CONTRIBUTING.md).

 ### License